You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 How Metal Printing Works Step by Step (Summary)

-- Surface preparation: aluminium is cleaned and pre‑treated if needed.
+2. Surface preparation: Aluminum is cleaned and pre‑treated if needed.

 Custom Aluminum Printing Technology: What to Look For